Colon and small intestine cancer

 - Change in the frequency of bowel movements

 - Diarrhea, constipation or feeling that the bowel does not empty completely

 - Bright red or very dark blood in the stool

-Please be aware that these symptoms could be due to conditions other than colon cancer, so it’s best to see a doctor right away.
+Please be aware that these symptoms could be due to conditions other than cancer, so it’s best to see a doctor right away.

 Small Intestine Cancer Symptoms

 Some people with small intestine cancer may not have any symptoms.
 Others may experience:

 - Blood in the stool